 board and AIP Agent Studio is currently in beta and will be generally available (GA) early next year.
 Contact your Palantir representative if you would like to try this new feature in Pipeline Builder.

 Improved authoring experience: The TypeScript code authoring environment streamlines the work needed for you to register your external LLM under a unified, yet customizable, API.
-Implement the function interface with the types provided, call the external source of your choice, and you are ready.
+Simply implement the function interface with the types provided and call the external source of your choice.

 Date published: 2024-11-21